-This unit introduces you to engineering surveying techniques and practical skills.
-It outlines the practice in plane and geodetic surveying such as measurements of distances, elevations and angles.
-You are also expected to demonstrate an understanding of surveying methods which include triangulation, traversing and transfer of true meridian to an underground base.
-Concepts are also introduced in relation to automated survey instruments, errors and survey adjustments, and computerised processing of survey data.
-You will also need to demonstrate the teamwork and communication skills necessary to implement such systems in the civil construction and mining industries.
-In this unit, you must complete compulsory practical activities.
-Refer to the Engineering Undergraduate Course Moodle site for proposed dates.
+This unit introduces you to engineering surveying techniques and spatial sciences.
+It outlines the fundamental principles of the plane and geodetic surveying, such as measurements of distances, elevations, and angles.
+You will learn surveying methods such as triangulation and traversing and use industry-relevant software QGIS or equivalent to develop skills in mapping and visualisation.
+This unit also introduces you to concepts related to automated survey instruments, errors and survey adjustments, computerised processing of survey data, and a range of advanced surveying tools such as GPS, laser scanners, and drones.
+You will also develop teamwork and communication skills necessary to implement such systems in the civil construction and mining industries.

 |Student Contribution Band||SCA Band 2|

 Prerequisite: MATH11218 Applied Mathematics or MATH11160 Technology Mathematics.

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).

 All on-campus students are expected to attend scheduled classes – in some units, these classes are identified as a mandatory (pass/fail) component and attendance is compulsory.
 International students, on a student visa, must maintain a full time study load and meet both attendance and academic progress requirements in each study period (satisfactory attendance for International students is defined as maintaining at least an 80% attendance record).

 Each 6-credit Undergraduate unit at CQUniversity requires an overall time commitment of an average of 12.5 hours of study per week, making a total of 150 hours for the unit.